Used and loved by millions

 What can I say instead of "early detection"?

-You can use alternatives like "prompt identification", "timely diagnosis", or "early identification", depending on the specific context.
+You can use alternatives like "prompt identification", "timely discovery", or "initial diagnosis" depending on the context.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision